 An international medical graduate (IMG) is an individual who has graduated from a medical school outside of Canada.
-They may have several years of independent practice experience in their country; have just recently completed medical school; have completed a residency training program; have gone directly into practice with no requirement for a residency; be from a country with a medical education system similar to Canada's; or be from a country whose medical education system is very different from Canada's.
+They may have several years of independent practice experience in their country; have just recently completed medical school; have completed a residency training program; have gone directly into practice with no requirement for a residency, etc.

-DO I QUALIFY FOR BRIDGE DELIVERY OF THE ND PROGRAM?
+DO I QUALIFY FOR BRIDGE DELIVERY OF THE NATUROPATHIC MEDICINE PROGRAM?

 - Applicants must have graduated from an MD degree program that is validated by an official WES (World Education Services) course-by-course evaluation, sent directly from WES to CCNM.
-If a student's MD degree was completed within Canada or the U.S., an official transcript must be submitted. - 2.
+If a student's MD degree was completed within Canada or the U.S., an official transcript must be submitted.
+At this time no other evaluation service is accepted. - 2.
 Applicants must have a minimum cumulative grade point average of 2.7 on a four-point scale.